 2. Subjects

-The participants included in this analysis met all the inclusion and exclusion criteria previously reported in the respective clinical trials.(Haring et al. 2014; Haring et al. 2013; Kovacs et al. 2014) In general terms, the inclusion criteria stipulated participants aged 18 or over, with uncontrolled T2DM (HbA1c 53-86 mmol/mol (7-10%)); despite diet, exercise, and a stable regimen (more than 12 weeks) of anti-diabetes treatment, and a BMI of 45 kg/m2 or less.
+The patients included in this analysis met all the inclusion and exclusion criteria previously reported in the respective clinical trials.(Haring et al. 2014; Haring et al. 2013; Kovacs et al. 2014) In general terms, the inclusion criteria stipulated patients aged 18 or over, with uncontrolled T2DM (HbA1c 7-10% (53-86 mmol/mol)); despite diet, exercise, and a stable regimen (more than 12 weeks) of anti-diabetes treatment, and a BMI of 45 kg/m2 or less.
 The main exclusion criteria were the presence of uncontrolled fasting hyperglycaemia (fasting blood glucose > 239.6 mg/dl (13.3 mmol/L), confirmed by a second measurement), acute coronary syndrome or transient ischaemic attack in the three months prior to consent, and renal or hepatic failure.

-For this analysis, participants who met the following criteria at baseline were selected: uncontrolled T2DM (baseline HbA1c of 64 mmol/mol (8%) or higher); overweight or class I obesity (25-35 kg/m2); and aged under 65.
+For this analysis, patients who met the following criteria at baseline were selected: uncontrolled T2DM (baseline HbA1c of 8% (64 mmol/mol) or higher); overweight or class I obesity (25-35 kg/m2); and aged under 65.

 3. MATERIALS and METHODS